feha/aoc_rust_template/README.md

       > Part 2: Ok("")
       ```

+  - > `cargo run --bin fast`
+    * Same as above, except it should (hopefully) compile slightly faster as it only imports latest day.
+    * Not that it normally compiles slowly, but this should hopefully help *if* that happens and becomes an issue or annoyance.

   - > `cargo run 1`
     * Executes  the implementations for the given day
     * example output: